deepwizards/bengine-cli/README.md

 # Bengine CLI

-Bengine CLI is a command-line interface for managing Bengine extensions and core functionalities.
-This tool simplifies tasks such as creating, packing, deploying extensions, and cloning the Bengine core repository.
+Bengine CLI is a robust command-line interface for managing Bengine extensions and core functionalities.
+It streamlines processes such as creating, packing, deploying, installing, and uninstalling extensions, along with comprehensive management of the Bengine core.

 ## Installation